hoytech/quadrable/README.md

 * `db.getHead()`: Returns the current head checked out, or throws an exception if it's a detached head.
 * `db.root(txn)`: Returns the root of the current tree.
 * `db.checkout()`: Changes the current head to another (either existing, new, or detached).
-* `db.fork()`: Copies the current head to another (either overwriting, new, or detached).
+* `db.fork(txn)`: Copies the current head to another (either overwriting, new, or detached).

 ### Operation Batching

-The Quadrable library is designed so that all operations can be batched.
+The Quadrable C++ library allows all operations to be batched.

 #### Batched Updates